fefoliveira/algorithms-and-programming-I/README.md

 # algoritmos-e-programacao-I
- Repositório com todos os códigos feitos ao longo do aprendizado de C oferecido pela cadeira de Algoritmos e Programação I, do curso de Engenharia de Computação da Universidade Estadual do Rio Grande do Sul.
+ Repository with all the codes made during the learning of C offered by the discipline of Algorithms and Programming I, from the degree of Computer Engineering at Universidade Estadual do Rio Grande do Sul.